openwisp/openwisp-controller/docs/user/templates.rst

 configuration that are specific for each device is to use :doc:`Configuration variables
 <./variables>`.

-Shared templates vs organization specific
+Shared Templates vs Organization Specific
 -----------------------------------------

 Templates can be *organization specific* or *shared* (no organization specified).